PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-09 10:13:32
+Last updated: 2024-04-09 10:14:09
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves